|

 As per Indian Standard Code, IS: 6461 (Part V11) -1973,

-Workability can be defined as that property of freshly mixed concrete or mortar which determines the ease and the homogeneity with which it can be properly mixed, placed, compacted and finished.
+Workability can be defined as that property of freshly mixed concrete or mortar which determines the ease and the homogeneity with which it can be properly mixed, placed, compacted, and finished.

-The optimum amount of workability will change from one situation to other.
-The workability required for a mix that is required to pumped into large sections with reinforcement in minimum amount will not be equal to the workability of a mix that is needed to be poured into a thin section that is reinforced heavily.Â
+The optimum amount of workability will change from one situation to another.
+The workability required for a mix that is required to be pumped into large sections with reinforcement in minimum amount will not be equal to the workability of a mix that is needed to be poured into a thin section that is reinforced heavily.

 Factors Affecting The Workability